-Upon hydration of proniosomes, niosomes were derived and were formed immediately upon contact with water and the photomicrographic images at different magnifications are represented in fig. 1.
+Upon hydration of proniosomes, niosomes were derived and are formed immediately upon contact with water and the photomicrographic images at different magnifications are represented (fig. 1).

 Fig. 1: Photomicrographic Images of formation of niosomes from proniosomal systems under magnification 10X and 450X